abhijit91/GettingAndCleaningDataCourseProject/README.md

 # Getting And Cleaning Data Course Project
-This repository contain code for the Coursera Getting And Cleaning Data Project.As described in the course, the 4 required things for clean & tidy data are:
+This repository contain code for the Coursera Getting And Cleaning Data Project.
+As described in the course, the 4 required things for clean & tidy data are:

 1. The raw dataset
   - activity_labels.txt